This page contains affiliate links. Please read our disclosure for more info.

 You can choose easy or more challenging trails.
 We wished we had worn hiking sandals as you do need to cross a small river to do the longer hikes.

 The sanctuary is run by volunteers who talk you through the options when you arrive.
-They ask for a $5 donation to support this important work.
+Admission is $17 for adults ($9 for locals).
 Hours are limited outside summer, so check the Brook Sanctuary website before you visit.

 10) Swim and Stroll at Tahunanui Beach